togakangaroo/thee/README.md

     doStuff.call(1, 2, 3);
 ```

-This says "invoke `doStuff`, set `this` to 1, the first agument to 2, and the second to 3".
+This will invoke `doStuff` while setting `this` to 1, the first agument to 2, and the second to 3".

-In fact if you wanted to, you could use *only* `.call` to invoke all functions.
-In that case we might invoke all functions in our above code in this way.
-Like this
+In fact if you wanted to, you could use *only* `.call` to invoke all functions in your codebase.
+In that case we might rewrite the above code in this way.

 ```js
 var fred = {